MicrosoftDocs/minecraft-creator/creator/Documents/Structures/IntroductionToStructureBlocks.md

 This mode uses three structure blocks: two to set the size and position of the selection, and one to detect the area selected by the other two blocks.

-///TODO: get an image of 2 corner blocks selecting an area

 ![A structure block using corner mode](Media/corner.png)

 1. Place a structure block in corner mode outside of one of the structure's sides.
 Remember the name you use to save it.

-1. Place another structure block in corner mode on the opposite side of the structure with the same name.
+1. Place another structure block in corner mode on the opposite corner of the structure and give it the same name.

 1. Place a third structure block and select Save Mode.

-1. Enter the name used in the two corner mode structure blocks.
+1. Enter the same name again that was used for the other two corner mode structure blocks.

-1. Then Detect the sizing in save mode.
-All blocks must have the same name and have at least 1 block between them to detect the structure.
+1. Click Detect.
+The selection box should encompass the area between the corners of the corner mode blocks.
+All three blocks must have the same name and there must be at least 1 block between the corners for the Save block to detect the structure.

 ![A statue surrounded in corner mode structure blocks.](Media/statueWaterfall.png)